bisejdiu/lahuta/docs/index.md

 Its development has been influenced by [arpeggio](https://github.com/harryjubb/arpeggio), which we consider as its predecessor.

 {% raw %}
-## Standing on the Shoulders of Giants {#dependencies}
-{% endraw %}

-Lahuta is written from the ground up in Python.
-Nevertheless, it relies on a few external libraries to offload tasks such as I/O and numerical operations.
-The following list provides a brief overview of the libraries that are used by Lahuta and their respective purposes:

-### Bio- and Cheminformatics Libraries:
-- [MDAnalysis](): Used for reading and writing biomolecular structures and trajectories, as well as facilitating rapid neighbor search.
-- [Gemmi](): A specialized library for handling the reading and writing of structures in the PDBx/mmCIF format.
-- [OpenBabel](): Essential for SMARTS pattern matching and advanced chemical perception.

-### General-Purpose Libraries:
-- [NumPy](): Used for fast numerical operations on arrays by relying extensively on vectorized operations.
-- [SciPy](): We employ sparse matrices to efficiently store and quickly access atom indices.

-{% raw %}
 ## Wetting Your Appetite {#quickstart}
 {% endraw %}